Niclas-Stepniak/raytracingPracticeExampleUR/README.md

 - Startzelle (welche ist das?) + wiederholtes Springen zwischen jeweils benachbarten Zellen, in exakt gleicher Reihenfolge wie der Strahl zwischen ihnen übergeht (eleganter, aber geometrielastiger)

+**This is a project which is based on the work of many.
+Most of the reused code should be referenced in the project.**